 |5'9" to 6'||20-21"|

-Different styles of snowboarding use different stance set ups.
-Many "alpine" or slalom snowboarders prefer both feet angled towards the front of the board, while progressive and freestyle snowboarders prefer a "duck" stance, where your feet are angled away from each other.
-When your adjusting your angles, make sure that you leave enough room between the edges of your board and the edges of your bindings so your toe or heel doesn't drag in the snow when you try and turn.
-A common set up for beginners is right around 0 degrees on the back foot and +15 degrees or less on the front foot.
-We don't recommend going past -21 degrees on your back foot because it puts a lot of strain on your knees to have such drastic angles but its all about comfort and what works for one person may not work for you.
+Different styles of snowboarding use different stance setups.
+Most snowboarders prefer a "duck" stance, where your feet are slightly angled away from each other, while some freeride or all mountain snowboarders prefer to have both feet angled towards the front of the board.
+A common set up for beginners is around -5 degrees on the back foot and +15 degrees or less on the front foot.
+We don't recommend going past -21 degrees on your back foot because it puts a lot of strain on your knees.
+However, it’s all about comfort and what works for one person may not work for you.

-Angling your high back forward will force your knees to bend giving you a lower center of gravity and more aggressive stance which is great for half pipe and big mountain riding because it provides better leverage and control for powering through turns.
-The draw back is it makes it harder to catch yourself or make corrections when you're buttering a box or going through a rail because it restricts your leg movement.
-Many urban and rail oriented riders prefer to have their high backs pushed as far back as they can go often removing the adjusting mechanism entirely, while some big jump enthusiasts like to crank up the forward lean for edge control in the landings and take off.
-As with everything else, it's ALL personal preference and you will have to do some experimenting and tinkering to figure out what works best for you.
+Angling your high back forward will force your knees to bend giving you a lower center of gravity and more aggressive stance.
+This is great for half pipe and big mountain riding because it provides better leverage and control for powering through turns.
+The drawback is that it restricts your leg movement, which makes it harder to catch yourself or make corrections when buttering a box or locking into a rail.
+Many urban and rail oriented riders prefer to have their high backs pushed as far back as possible, while some big jump enthusiasts like to crank up the forward lean for edge control in the landings and take off.
+As with everything else, it's all personal preference and you will have to do some experimenting and tinkering to figure out what works best for you.